aspnet/Blazor.Docs/docs/host-and-deploy/index.md

 When a client-side Blazor app has access to the Internet, host large static assets (for example, images) on a Content Delivery Network (CDN), such as the [Azure CDN](https://azure.microsoft.com/services/cdn/).
 By hosting large static assets outside of the app, the app's payload size is reduced.

 Alternatively, a client-side Blazor app configures [Static File Middleware](https://docs.microsoft.com/aspnet/core/fundamentals/static-files) to handle static file requests within the app, not from the server project.
 Static assets can't be served from a Blazor server-side app to a Blazor client-side app outside of the app's initial load from the server.
-Attempting to add Static File Middleware to the server project with assets in the server project's *wwwroot* folder won't work.
+An attempt to add Static File Middleware to the server project with assets in the server project's *wwwroot* folder will fail to serve the assets to the client-side app.

 ## Deployment models